 In 2014, Howmedica Osteonics Corporation, a subsidiary of Stryker Orthopaedics, agreed to a $1 billion global settlement to address thousands of claims related to injuries caused by faulty hip implant parts.

 Thousands of Hip Implant Cases

-Howmedica/Stryker faced thousands of cases in the U.S. related to its Rejuvenate and ABG II Modular Hip Implant.
-The companies recalled their products in July 2012 amid reports of unusually high rates of device failure.
-Beasley Allen attorney Navan Ward, Jr. was involved in the New Jersey consolidated hip implant cases against Howmedica / Stryker Orthopaedics in front of Judge Martinotti.
+Howmedica/Stryker faced thousands of cases in the U.S. related to its Rejuvenate and ABG II modular hip implant.
+In July 2012, the companies recalled their products due to reports of abnormally high rates of device failures.

 Invasive Revision Surgeries, Metallosis